Perennials, annuals, and bulbs

 Pansies, English daisies, and myosotis (forget-me-nots), which were planted in August, are ready in late September for a light winter protection.
 Evergreen boughs laid across the bed are most effective for this purpose, though good substitutes are excelsior or salt hay held down lightly by a few pruned tree branches.

-Though we cannot always count on the seed, gathered from our own garden flowers, it is worthwhile to gather specimen blooms for planting in spring.
+Though we cannot always count on the seed, gathered from our own garden flowers, it is worth while to gather those of fine specimen blooms for planting in spring.
+In this way we may perpetuate some especially fine plants.
 Dry the seeds thoroughly in the sun before placing them in small manila coin envelopes.
 Mark plainly with name, date, etc. These envelopes can be filed like index cards.

-After the seeds are harvested, dead flower stalks may be collected and discarded.
+After the seeds are harvested, dead flower stalks may be collected and burned.
 This will help to prevent the spread of disease, which may have attacked the plants.

 Tuberous-rooted begonias must also come up with a clump of earth attached to the tuber before danger of hard frost.
-If the foliage is still alive, it is cut to prevent rotting and the tubers are stored in a cool cellar.
+If the foliage is still alive, cut it to prevent rotting and store the tubers in a cool cellar.

 Evergreens demand our attention.
 This is a good month for pruning and cleaning.
 Dead wood can be easily discovered during this dormant period.
 Bagworms may be removed, and sulfur applied if red spider is still present.